getsentry/rfcs/text/0141-linking-traces.md

 ## [Preferred] Span Links

 We propose to add links on a span level, as defined and specified by [OpenTelemetry](https://opentelemetry.io/docs/concepts/signals/traces/#span-links).
 In addition to linking to span ids, a span link also holds meta information about the link, collected via attributes.
 We'll make use of these attributes by annotating our created span links with a `sentry.link.type` attribute which we can later use in the product to query for linked traces.

+Importantly, span links can only link to other _spans_.
+We will not support linking a span to an error or other Sentry events.

 ### SDK APIs